 Global efforts have saved over 53 million lives from TB since 2000, according to The World Health Organization.
 Whilst TB mortality has reduced by 37% over the same period.
 This is great news, but there is still much to be done.

-Every day, more than 23,000 people fall ill with TB, and more than 3,500 of them die – despite the fact that TB is curable.
-Although the world has succeeded in reversing the incidence of TB by 2015, more funding, research and political commitment to TB is required to tackle TB in the longer term.
+More than 28,000 people fall ill with TB every day.
+Nearly 5,000 of them die – despite the fact that TB is curable.
+More funding, research and political commitment to TB is required to tackle TB in the longer term.